Charlie Ostrem: Union Omaha

 After a spell in with Western Suburbs of the New Zealand Central League, Ostrem returned to the United States on July 31, 2024, joining USL League One side Union Omaha.
 Upon the completion of the 2025 regular season he was awarded with the USL League One Golden Playmaker Award after finishing the season with 10 assists.

+Tampa Bay Rowdies

+On 7 January 2026, Ostrem transferred to Tampa Bay Rowdies in the USL Championship.